lhssenate/lhssenate.github.io/committees.md

 title: Senate Committees
 ---

+[This is so far an unofficial description of each committee, and should probably be passed before the Senate before being finalized.]

 ## Climate Committee
 The School Climate Committee works to maintain a healthy atmosphere at Lexington High School.
 It writes bills and initiates projects to improve the physical appearance and emotional comfort of the school.
 It is responsible for polling students periodically according to the Public Opinion Bill.